infection/site/src/guide/how-to.md

 > [Read more](/guide/command-line-options.html#git-diff-filter) about [`--git-diff-filter`](/guide/command-line-options.html#git-diff-filter)

+<p class="tip">You can check the list of changed files by using `infection git:changed-files`.</p>

 ### By using `--git-diff-lines` option

 This allows mutating only touched **lines** of code.

-Useful to check how your changes impacts MSI in a feature branch.
-Useful for those who do not want / can’t write tests for the whole touched legacy file, but wants to cover their own changes (only modified lines).
+Useful to check how your changes impact MSI in a feature branch.
+Useful for those who do not want / can’t write tests for the whole touched legacy file but want to cover their own changes (only modified lines).

 ```bash
 infection --git-diff-lines
 ```

 > [Read more](/guide/command-line-options.html#git-diff-lines) about [`--git-diff-lines`](/guide/command-line-options.html#git-diff-lines)

+<p class="tip">You can check the list of changed files by using `infection git:changed-files`.</p>

 ### By using `--filter` option (for the old Infection versions)